About Guestlands

 During the concept and design phase Peter & Jenny would often go to open gardens to gain inspiration and ideas for their own garden. “ Back then we never thought we would one day be opening our garden for the public.
 We were just passionate about creating our own vision and a place for our family and friends to enjoy.”

-The garden has an overall Tuscan feel with hidden rooms such as a traditional Parterre garden and an oriental garden to be discovered.
-There is a column walk and paths which lead to bridges (made by Jenny’s dad) that cross over a cascading creek that connects numerous ponds and eventually runs down into the dam.
+The garden has an overall Mediterranean feel with conifers, hedges, hidden rooms such as a traditional Parterre fountain garden and an oriental garden to be discovered.
+There is a rose column walk and paths which lead to bridges (made by Jenny’s dad) that cross over a cascading creek that connects numerous ponds and eventually runs down into the lake (lago).

 A special feature is the Ngatiawa chair named after Peter’s Nan who used to sit in the chair on weekends and watch the garden slowly being built around her.